SUSHOVANKHATUA/TPP/README.md

 # Different Types of data sets are available

-# Distance_Matrix,  represents the multipath (3 routes consider) distances between the  markets
+# Distance_Matrix,  represents the multipath (3 routes considered) distances between the  markets

 # Market Information, Availabilities,  and price are predetermined with different settings